 What is the prize and what are the rules for prize winners?
 The top three winners of South Side Pitch will receive a prize.
-The first place winner will receive $8,000, second place winner will receive $7,000, and third place winner will receive $5,000.
-The individual that receives the most amount of valid public votes during the Finals Voting Period shall be deemed the “South Side Pitch Community Favorite” but may not be awarded any prize for such achievement.
-The first place winner of the semifinals online poll, which will occur from September 22, 2020 to October 2, 2020, will be allowed to advance to the finals.
+The first-place winner will receive $8,000, second-place winner will receive $7,000, and third-place winner will receive $5,000.
+The individual who receives the most amount of valid public votes during the Finals Voting Period shall be deemed the “South Side Pitch Community Favorite” but may not be awarded any prize for such achievement.
+The first-place winner of the semifinals online poll, which will occur from September 6, 2021 to September 17, 2021, will be allowed to advance to the finals.
 Limit: one (1) prize per person/business.
 When the winners are announced, they will receive their prizes or certificates representing their prizes via direct deposit or mail (please allow 14 days to receive such item).
-If a prize, or any portion of it, cannot be awarded for any reason, the Organizers reserve the right to substitute with another prize.
+If a prize, or any portion of it, cannot be awarded for any reason, Organizer reserves the right to substitute with another prize.
 Prize winners will be solely responsible for all federal, state, and/or local taxes, and for any other fees or costs associated with the prizes they receive.
 If required, winners will receive an IRS Form 1099 for the approximate retail value of the prize.
 Winners may be required to fill out an IRS W-9 Form, a Direct Deposit Authorization Form, and a Grants and Other Assistance Form, an Affidavit of Eligibility/Liability Release, and, where lawful, a Publicity Release, within ten (10) business days of attempted notification or prize may be forfeited.

 Any other rules for entrants?

-By entering, you agree to release the Organizers and Organizers from any and all liability, loss or damage incurred as a result of the South Side Pitch.
-The Organizers and Organizers reserve the right to modify the plans for this Contest.
-The Organizers and Organizers are not responsible for any entries that are lost due to technical malfunctions or mistakes or failures or other issues outside their control.
-Organizers shall not be responsible for a finalist’s or semi-finalist’s inability to access any live pitch events, inability to access any required virtual platform, and/or inability or difficulty in submitting any Contest Content or materials.
-Individuals who do not follow all of the instructions, provide the required information, fully complete the Contest questions, attend any required virtual calls or provide any additional materials, and/or abide by these Rules or other instructions of Organizer may be disqualified.
+By entering, you agree to release Organizer, Sponsors, Judges and others associated with the South Side Pitch from any and all liability, loss or damage incurred as a result of the South Side Pitch.
+Organizer reserves the right to modify the plans for this Contest.
+Organizer is not responsible for any entries that are lost due to technical malfunctions or mistakes or failures or other issues outside its control.
+Organizer shall not be responsible for a finalist’s or semi-finalist’s inability to access any live pitch events, inability to access any required virtual platform, and/or inability or difficulty in submitting any Contest Content or materials.
+Individuals who do not follow all of the instructions, provide the required information, fully complete the Contest questions, attend any required calls or provide any additional materials, and/or abide by these Rules or other instructions of Organizer may be disqualified.

-As a condition of entering, entrants agree (and agree to confirm in writing): (a) to release Organizer and any other related Contest parties, from any and all liability, loss or damage incurred with respect to the awarding, receipt, possession, and/or use or misuse of any prize; (b) under no circumstances will any entrant be permitted to obtain awards for, and entrant hereby knowingly and expressly waives all rights to claim, punitive, incidental, consequential, or any other damages, other than for actual out-of-pocket expenses and/or any rights to have damages multiplied or otherwise increased; (c) all causes of action arising out of or connected with this Contest, or any prize awarded, shall be resolved individually, without resort to any form of class action; and (d) any and all claims, judgments, and awards shall be limited to actual out-of-pocket costs incurred (if any), excluding attorneys’ fees and court costs.
+As a condition of entering, entrants agree (and agree to confirm in writing): (a) to release Organizer, Sponsors, Judges and others associated with the South Side Pitch, from any and all liability, loss or damage incurred with respect to the awarding, receipt, possession, and/or use or misuse of any prize; (b) under no circumstances will any entrant be permitted to obtain awards for, and entrant hereby knowingly and expressly waives all rights to claim, punitive, incidental, consequential, or any other damages, other than for actual out-of-pocket expenses and/or any rights to have damages multiplied or otherwise increased; (c) all causes of action arising out of or connected with this Contest, or any prize awarded, shall be resolved individually, without resort to any form of class action; and (d) any and all claims, judgments, and awards shall be limited to actual out-of-pocket costs incurred (if any), excluding attorneys’ fees and court costs.

 How will entrant’s personal information be used?

-Where can I find a winners list?
-For a list of winners, visit https://southsidepitch.com/contestants/.
+Where can I find a list of past winners?
+For a list of past winners, visit https://southsidepitch.com/contestants/.